Kelvinlby/minecraft-link/README.md

 The data plane — control, telemetry, and RGBD vision — is feature-complete, and the in-game settings are wired into the live runtime.

-- **Transport:** UDS (real `AF_UNIX`, the default) or TCP (ZMQ, for a networked controller), chosen in the settings screen.
-  UDS does **not** use JeroMQ's `ipc://` (which is TCP-emulated, not real `AF_UNIX`); instead the UDS path drops ZMTP entirely and uses a trivial length-prefixed framing over Java's built-in `AF_UNIX` sockets (JEP 380) — the link only needs conflated, fire-and-forget binary messages, so none of ZeroMQ's wire machinery is required.
+- **Transport:** UDS (real `AF_UNIX`, the default) or TCP (`AF_INET`, for a networked controller), chosen in the settings screen.
+Both drop any ZeroMQ dependency: the link only needs conflated, fire-and-forget binary messages, so each transport uses a trivial `u32-LE length + payload` framing over Java's built-in sockets (UDS via JEP 380 `AF_UNIX`) — none of ZeroMQ's wire machinery (ZMTP, PUB/SUB, routing) is required.
+The payload bytes are identical across both transports; only the socket family differs.
 The Python controller (`pylib/`, imported as `ocl`) speaks both.
-See `pylib/README.md` for the UDS socket paths and the Flatpak-sandbox directory note.
+See [`pylib/README.md`](pylib/README.md) for the UDS socket paths and the Flatpak-sandbox directory note.
 - **Vision downsampling** maps the framebuffer onto the target resolution per-axis with no aspect-ratio correction; pick a camera width/height matching your window aspect to avoid a squashed image (the 768×432 default suits a typical 16:9 window).